 MARK LOREY

-Mark serves as Vice President of Global Programs and Impact at RestoringVision, an international nonprofit focused on solving the global vision crisis.
+Mark most recently served as Vice President of Global Programs and Impact at RestoringVision, an international nonprofit focused on solving the global vision crisis.
 Prior to this, he worked with World Vision International (WVI) for more than twenty years.
 His first role with WVI included leading co-creation of WV’s approach to community-led care for orphans and vulnerable children.
 A subsequent role focused on leading co-creation of WVI’s development approach: working with communities and partners toward the sustained well-being of children within families and communities – especially the most vulnerable.
 Mark has lived and worked in Malawi, South Africa, and Zambia and worked with offices and partners in more than 60 countries across Africa, Asia, Latin America, the Middle East, Europe, and Oceania.
 He is currently based in the Washington DC area.

 Leadership Council